-\section{Implementation Details}
+\subsection{Implementation Details}

-\paragraph{Timeseries Forecasting} The convolution encoder is a single 1D convolution layer with kernel size and stride both set to 4 applied on the temporal axis.
-This is equal to dividing the input timeseries into patches of size 4 and applying a linear projection to the hidden space of the model.
-Rotary positional encoding \citet{rotary_pos_emb} is used only for the time axis.
-The output of the transformer is pooled before being fed to the final MLP layer by either taking the average or flattening.
+\paragraph{Timeseries Forecasting} The convolution encoder is a single 1D convolution layer with kernel size and stride both set to patch size and applied on the temporal axis.
+This is equivalent to splitting the input timeseries into patches and applying a linear projection into the latent space of the model.
+Rotary positional encoding \citep{rotary_pos_emb} is applied only on the time axis.
+The output of the transformer is pooled before being fed to the final MLP layer by either taking the average over time.
 We conduct forecasting experiments by training models on each dataset.
-Following the same split of training/validation/test sets as in \citet{itransformer}, the model weights from the epoch with the lowest MAE on the validation set are selected for comparison on the test set.
+Following the same split of training/validation/test sets as in \citep{itransformer}, the model weights from the epoch with the lowest MAE on the validation set are selected for comparison on the test set.

-\paragraph{3D Medical Image Classification} The convolution encoder is implemented as a multilayer 3D convolution with a total downsampling by a factor of 4, while Rotary positional encoding is used for all three spatial dimensions.
-The output of the transformer is pooled before being fed to the final MLP classifier by either taking the average or flattening.
+\paragraph{3D Medical Image Classification} The convolution encoder is implemented as a single-layer 3D convolution with a kernel size and stride equal to patch size.
+The output of the Transformer is pooled before being fed to the final MLP classifier by taking the average.
 We conduct classification experiments by training models on each dataset.
-Following the official split of training/validation/test sets, we train all models on the training sets for 100 epochs.
+We follow the official split of training/validation/test sets.
 The model weights from the epoch with the highest AUC score on the validation set are selected for comparison on the test set.